 For more information:

-You should have at least a good lower second class honours degree, or equivalent, in Accountancy, Finance, Economics or other business-related subject.
+You should have at least a good upper second class honours degree, or equivalent, in Accountancy, Finance, Economics or other business-related subject.
 Some background in quantitative subjects is advisable.
-If your first language is not English, you must provide evidence of your English language proficiency - 6.5 IELTS or TOEFL equivalent is required.
+If your first language is not English, you must provide evidence of your English language proficiency - 7 (6 in writing) IELTS or TOEFL equivalent is required.